Jeff Hornacek: Utah Jazz

-Like in Phoenix, Hornacek was a complementary "third option" to Karl Malone and Stockton.
-He was an instrumental part of the Jazz's drive to the NBA Finals in 1997 and 1998, where the Jazz lost to the Chicago Bulls both times.
-He remained with the Jazz until knee problems forced his retirement in 2000.
-It was revealed that he has no left meniscus due to wear and tear on his body, so bad that he could have needed knee reconstruction because it also is arthritic.
+As in Phoenix, Hornacek was a complementary "third option".
+Along with Karl Malone and John Stockton, he was an integral part of the Jazz teams that made the NBA Finals in 1997 and 1998.

 On November 23, 1994, he set a then-NBA record with eight consecutive three-pointers in a single game against the Seattle SuperSonics.
-That same season, he also tied an NBA record 11 consecutive three-pointers, from December 30, 1994 through January 11, 1995.
-One of the best free throw shooters in the league, once making 67 in a row (November 12, 1999 – January 6, 2000), one of his most well-known mannerisms was stroking the side of his face three times before every free-throw attempt.
-That was his way of saying hello to his three children, Tyler, Ryan and Abigaile, during the game.
+That same season, he also tied an NBA record 11 consecutive three-pointers, from December 30, 1994, through January 11, 1995.
+One of the best free throw shooters in the league, once making 67 in a row (November 12, 1999 – January 6, 2000), he had a well-known habit of stroking the side of his face three times before every free-throw attempt, signaling recognition of his three children, Tyler, Ryan and Abigaile.
 He holds a career free throw percentage of 87.7, 16th highest in NBA history.

-Hornacek won the NBA three-point competition twice, and along with Natalie Williams, star of the Utah Starzz, won the All-Star 2-Ball Challenge.

-After the 1999–2000 season, Hornacek retired from basketball to spend more time with his family.
+Hornacek won the NBA three-point competition twice, and, along with Natalie Williams, star of the Utah Starzz, won the All-Star 2-Ball Challenge.
+He remained with the Jazz until knee problems forced his retirement in 2000.
+Wear and tear had left his left knee not only arthritic but with no remaining lateral meniscus, such that he could no longer fully extend his left leg and would likely need knee replacement.
+At season's end, he quit basketball with plans to spend more time with his family.
 Hornacek's No. 14 jersey was retired by the Utah Jazz, for whom he played from 1994 to 2000, and helped get them to the NBA Finals in 1997 and 1998.
 Coach Jerry Sloan and Jazz announcer "Hot Rod" Hundley referred to Hornacek affectionately as "Horny".
-All in all, Hornacek enjoyed a 14-year NBA playing career including 1,077 career games played.
+All in all, Hornacek enjoyed a 14-year NBA playing career and played 1,077 games.